dalibo/emaj/docs/en/contributing.rst

 The test scenarios
 ''''''''''''''''''

-The test system contains 5 scenarios:
+The test system contains several scenarios:

 * a full standart scenario,
 * the same scenario but installing the extension with the *emaj-devel.sql* script provided for cases when a *“CREATE EXTENSION emaj*” statement is not possible,
 * the same scenario but installing the extension from the previous version with an immediate upgrade into the current version,
+* a shorter scenario installing the extension with the *emaj-devel.sql* script but with a role not having the *SUPERUSER* rights,
-* a shorter scenario but with an upgrade from the previous extension version to the current one while tables groups are in logging state,
+* another shorter scenario but with an upgrade from the previous extension version to the current one while tables groups are in logging state,
-* a similar scenario but with an upgrade from the oldest E-Maj version that is available for the oldest supported Postgres version.
+* a similar scenario but with an upgrade from the oldest E-Maj version that is available for the oldest supported Postgres version,
+* two scenarios testing the extension uninstall and re-install, using either the *“CREATE EXTENSION emaj”* statement, or the *emaj-devel.sql* script,
+* two scenarios testing a PostgreSQL version upgrade, using either *pg_dump* and *psql*, or the *pg_upgrade* tool.

 These scenarios call *psql* scripts, all located into the *test/sql* directory.
 The scripts chain E-Maj function calls in different contexts, and SQL statements to prepare or check the results.